 - Goat's cheese

-If you want the best quality products included in your hamper (of course you do), then try adding some cheese products from local producers.
+If you want the best quality products included in your hamper (of course you do), then try adding some cheese products from regional producers.
 The Barossa Valley Cheese Company is colloquially named the winemaker’s cheese and for good reason - Managing Director, Victoria McClurg, is also a qualified winemaker!
 You can visit the cheese cellar in Angaston and enjoy a cheese tasting experience to inform your hamper choices.